-$(\lambda) \lambda$ is not true.
+$$\lambda$$ is not true.

-According to Tarski [39, 348-9], liar paradoxes are a consequence of four conditions holding in a language L:
+According to Tarski [39, pp. 348-349], liar paradoxes are a consequence of four conditions holding in a language L:

-- T1) That any sentence s in L can be named by a term t belonging to L. - T2) That L has the resources to express its own semantics (e.g. in English we can express 'Sentence s is true'). - T3) The T-schema ('s is true' iff s) is universally applicable to the truthpredicate in L. - T4) The 'ordinary', i.e. classical, laws of logic hold in $L^2$
+- (T1) That any sentence s in L can be named by a term t belonging to L. - (T2) That L has the resources to express its own semantics (e.g., in English we can express 'Sentence s is true'). - (T3) The T-schema ('s is true' iff s) is universally applicable to the truth-predicate in L. - (T4) The 'ordinary', i.e., classical, laws of logic hold in L^2

-&lt;sup>1That is:

-Conjunction: $v(A \land B) = \min\{v(A), v(B)\}$

-Disjunction: $v(A \lor B) = \max\{v(A), v(B)\}$

-Negation: $v(\neg A) = 1 - v(A)$ .
+1 That is: conjunction: $v(A \land B) = \min\{v(A), v(B)\}$; disjunction: $v(A \lor B) = \max\{v(A), v(B)\}$; negation: $v(\neg A) = 1 - v(A)$.

-&lt;sup>2The inclusion of T4) has caused some confusion in interpretations of Tarski's position regarding the Liar.
-For example, Hugly and Sayward [16] incorrectly interpret Tarski as attempting to demonstrate that natural languages include true contradictions, and criticise his (putative) argument for failing to recognise that the inclusion of T4) ensures that a true contradiction cannot be validly deduced.
-Indeed, the inclusion of T4) demonstrates that the Liar is a reductio of the joint truth of T1-T3).
-For the more plausible interpretation that Tarski used the Liar to demonstrate that T1-T3) were inconsistent with classical logic see [15] and [37].
-Given this interpretation, the important question for Tarski is then which of T1-T3) should go, given that the validity of classical logic is indisputable; see Tarski [39, 349].
-Ray [37] interprets Tarski as rejecting T3), the applicability of the T-schema to the Liar.
+$^{^2}$ The inclusion of (T4) has caused some confusion in interpretations of Tarski's position regarding the Liar.
+For example, Hugly and Sayward [16] incorrectly interpret

-Conditions T1-T2) are known as the semantic closure of a language, and it was Tarski's view that natural languages are inherently semantically closed:
+Conditions (T1) and (T2) are known as the semantic closure of a language, and it was Tarski's view that natural languages are inherently semantically closed:

 A characteristic feature of colloquial language (in contrast to various scientific languages) is its universality.
-It would not be in harmony with the spirit of this language if in some other language a word occurred which could not be translated into it...
+It would not be in harmony with the spirit of this language if in some other language a word occurred which could not be translated into it [...].
 If we are to maintain this universality of everyday language in connexion with semantic investigations, we must, to be consistent, admit into the language, in addition to its sentences and other expressions, also the names of these sentences and expressions, and sentences containing these names, as well as such semantic expressions as 'true sentence', 'name', 'denote', etc. But it is presumably just this universality of everyday language which is the primary source of all semantic antinomies.
+[40, pp. 164-165]

-According to Tarski's diagnosis, a natural language L will contain true contradictions as long as i) L is semantically closed and ii) the T-schema is valid for all applications of the truth predicate in L. So, if one wished to resolve the Liar paradox without rejecting T4), one must somehow restrict the semantic closure of natural languages or the applicability of the T-schema in those languages.
+According to Tarski's diagnosis, a natural language L will contain true contradictions as long as (i) L is semantically closed, and (ii) the T-schema is valid for all applications of the truth predicate in L. So, if one wished to resolve the Liar paradox without rejecting (T4), one must somehow restrict the semantic closure of natural languages or the applicability of the T-schema in those languages.

-According to the dialetheist, all such attempts to reject either semantic closure or T3) for a natural language L by restricting L's expressive power involve ad hoc manoeuvres or are susceptible to revenge paradoxes [34, Ch.
+According to the dialetheist, all such attempts to reject either semantic closure or (T3) for a natural language L by restricting L's expressive power involve ad hoc manoeuvres or are susceptible to revenge paradoxes [34, Ch.
 1].
 In other words, non-dialetheic solutions to the liar are essentially flawed.
-The only available solution to the paradox, therefore, is to reject T4), and particularly the classical tenets that no propositions can be both true and false, and that no contradiction can be true.
+The only available solution to the paradox, therefore, is to reject (T4), and particularly the classical tenets that no propositions can be both true and false, and that no contradiction can be true.
 Consequently, the dialetheist resolves the paradox by accepting its conclusion, requiring her to reject several tenets of classical logic and admit that the conclusion is a true contradiction.
 As such, dialetheism offers a novel solution to paradoxes - admit their soundness [2].